BantaramNitheesh121001/FCC-Portfolio/README.md

 * Designed edit feature so that farmer can edit the product details like price, quantity and date that were uploaded
 * Designed delete feature so that farmer can delete the unwanted products
 * Worked on CSS in add products page

+### During Sprint 5:
+Learnings and problems faced,
+* Worked on unit and integration testing
+* Tried to integrate the farmer and customer tasks
+* Faced a lot of difficulties in integrating farmer and customer tasks components
+* Tried to check the common components between farmer and customer
+* Tried to check the common liberaries used in farmer and customer in the backend